 Do HEPA Filters Lower Humidity?

-To test how turning on an air purifier affects humidity, we first polluted a sealed room by burning cigarettes…
+To test how turning on an air purifier affects humidity, we first burned cigarettes to pollute a sealed room…

 Then we turned on the Blast Mini HEPA air purifier for 25 minutes.

 During the test, we used the AirVisual Pro laser particle counter to track particulate pollution and humidity.

 In 20 minutes, particulate pollution dropped from nearly 200 micrograms to zero (red line).
 But humidity did not drop at all (blue line).

 But that was just a simple HEPA purifier—a fan and a HEPA filter.

 Things get a little bit more complicated if we add a carbon filter.
 Carbon filters remove gas pollutants like formaldehyde, VOCs, NO2, and ozone.